Jarzka/stylefy/README.md

 [:div (use-style (prepare-style style))]
 ```

 Because **prepare-style** causes immediate synchronous DOM update, it is not recommended to overuse it, as it can slow the rendering process.
-Also, it's good to keep in mind that most of the time **prepare-style** is not needed, but calling **use-style** is enough.
 Also, when caching is used, the style will be ready after its CSS has been created for the first time.

 ## Any real projects using stylefy?